nrkno/sofie-core/packages/documentation/docs/user-guide/configuration/settings-view.md

 [Pieces ](../dictionary#piece)are put onto _Source layers_, to group different types of content \(such as a VT or Camera\), they are therefore intended only as something to indicate to the user what is going to be played, not what is actually going to happen on the technical level.

 [Timeline-objects](../dictionary#timeline-object) \(inside of the [Pieces](../dictionary#piece)\) are put onto timeline-layers, which are \(through the Mappings in the studio\) mapped to physical devices and outputs.
-The exact timeline-layer is never exposed to the user, but instead used on the technical level to control play-out.
+The exact timeline-layer is never exposed to the user, but instead used on the technical level to control playout.

 An example of the difference could be when playing a VT \(that's a Source Layer\), which could involve all of the timeline-layers _video\_player0_, _audio\_fader\_video_, _audio\_fader\_host_ and _mixer\_pgm._
 :::